ElisStaaf/caw/README.rst

 CAAAW is a password manager that acts like a bird; sometimes really amazing and majestic, and sometimes a gremlin that steals all of your shiny objects.
 If a memory leak happens, you're not allowed to sue me, I made this project for learning purposes, after all.
+It supports saving passwords into files, passwords with different categories, passwords for different websites and specific logins for the aforementioned websites.
+It's overall a pretty useful tool, but don't expect a GUI here, no!
+Developers with brains know that all real and productive work happens in the terminal.
+So yeah, terminal based password manager in C++.

 Requirements
 ------------